Audit Committee Charter

 VI.
 LIMITATIONS OF AUDIT COMMITTEE'S ROLE

 While the Audit Committee has the responsibilities and powers set forth in this Audit Committee Charter, it is not the duty of the Audit Committee to prepare financial statements, plan or conduct audits or determine that the Partnership's financial statements and disclosures are complete and accurate and are in accordance with GAAP and applicable rules and regulations.
 Management and the internal audit department are responsible for maintaining appropriate accounting and financial reporting principles and policies and internal controls and procedures that provide for compliance with accounting standards and applicable laws and regulations.
-The independent auditors are responsible for planning and carrying out a proper audit of the Partnership's annual financial statements, reviews of the Partnership's quarterly financial statements prior to filing and other procedures..
+The independent auditors are responsible for planning and carrying out a proper audit of the Partnership's annual financial statements, reviews of the Partnership's quarterly financial statements prior to filing, assessing the effectiveness of internal controls over financial reporting and other procedures..